Bergen (singer): Nitric acid attack

-Bergen was seriously injured in this incident.
-Onur Erol, the famous plastic surgeon of the period, who followed the event from the press, voluntarily helped Bergen.
+Bergen was seriously injured.
+Renowned plastic surgeon Onur Erol followed the event in the press and volunteered his help.

-Halis Serbes was caught and sentenced to 13 years in prison after two months of desertion.
-Serbes, who called the hospital after the attack, cried and lied, saying that he had nothing to do with the incident.
+Serbest was caught after two months desertion and sentenced to 13 years prison.
+Having called the hospital after the attack, he cried and lied that he had nothing to do with the incident.

 Comeback and albums

-After the treatment, with the persuasion of composer Cengiz Özşeker, the artist returned to the stage and met with the audience in the club Özşeker owned until 1985.
-In 1983, the artist entered the studio with Özşeker in İzmir and prepared the album Kardeşiz Kader, consisting of 12 songs, with a limited budget.
-Invited to Istanbul by Yaşar Kekeva, owner of Yaşar Records, the artist met with music lovers in Istanbul for the first time on 29 March 1985.
-The singer prepared the long play album İnsan Severse in 1985 under the musical direction of Burhan Bayar, and gained great fame with the album Acıların Kadını in late 1986.
-Woman of Sorrow has sold over 1 million copies.
-Upon the interest of the album, the artist was given the Golden Record and Golden Cassette awards in 1987 with the title of "The Best Selling Arabesque Female Artist of the Year 1986".
+After treatment, and with the persuasion of composer Cengiz Özşeker, Bergen returned to the stage in Özşeker's club.
+In 1983, Bergen entered the studio in İzmir with Özşeker and recorded the album Kardeşiz Kader, consisting of 12 songs, with a limited budget.
+Invited to Istanbul by Yaşar Kekeva, owner of Yaşar Records, Bergen met with music lovers in Istanbul for the first time on 29 March 1985.
+She recorded the album İnsan Severse in 1985 under the musical direction of Burhan Bayar, and recorded the album Acıların Kadını (Woman of Sorrows) in late 1986, which has sold over 1 million copies and gained Bergen the Golden Record and Golden Cassette awards in 1987 with the title of "The Best Selling Arabesque Female Artist of the Year 1986".

 Bergen made her acting debut in 1987 with the movie "Woman of Pain", written and directed by Ülkü Erakalın.
-The singer was stabbed by a photographer of the club where she went for a concert in Adana.
-She survived the attack with minor injuries and recovered soon after receiving outpatient treatment.
-The artist, who left the stage for a while, released the albums "Burn him too God", Sevgimin Bedeli and İstemiyorum under the musical direction of Selami Şahin, Özer Şenay and Cengiz Tekin.
-Bergen, who made peace with Serbes, who was released from prison in 1988, left her music and cinema life behind and then divorced him April 1989.
-Returning to the stage in June of the same year, the artist presented his last album Yıllar Affetmez before her death in 1989.
+She was stabbed at a concert in Adana by a photographer of the club, and recovered from minor injuries after outpatient treatment.
+Having left the stage for a while, she released the albums "Burn Him Too God", Sevgimin Bedeli and İstemiyorum under the musical direction of Selami Şahin, Özer Şenay and Cengiz Tekin.

+Bergen sent money to Serbest while he was in prison and exchanged letters with him.
+When he was released in 1988 she left her music and cinema life behind before divorcing him in April 1989.
+Returning to the stage in June that year, she presented her last album, Yıllar Affetmez.